xigma0512/GunFight-Arena/README_en.md

 1. Go to **Releases**, find the corresponding version, and download the `.mcworld` file.
 2. Open the `.mcworld` file to import it into the game and load it into a playable world.
-3. Make sure **Experimental Features** are enabled in the world settings.
+3. Make sure **Experimental Features - Beta API** are enabled in the world settings.

 > [!WARNING]
 > The current version does not support custom maps yet.
 However, you can edit the `src/config.ts` file, modify its contents, and install it in other maps—it should work as expected.\